 Regardless of the method chosen, the absence triggers you set must be understandable, reasonable and known to both employees and managers to monitor employee absences efficiently.

 You will also need to determine the consequences once those triggers are met.
 Will the employee receive an informal caution first?
-Will repeated absences lead to formal warnings?
-In cases of severe and unacceptable absences, will they face dismissal?
+Will repeated absences lead to formal warnings and ultimately dismissal?

 Remember that the absence management process will operate separately and independently of any disciplinary procedure and that caution should be exercised in applying these thresholds or trigger points regardless, without due consideration of each situation, as the frequent or short sickness absence might be caused by an underlying health condition amounting to a disability.